trek-view/basecamp/_posts/2021-08-20-metadata-exif-xmp-360-video-files-camm-camera-motion-metadata-spec.md

 And that's why we need your help.

-If you have a 360 camera and want to support our work, [please share samples from your camera with us by raising a new issue here with a link to the photo or video file](https://github.com/trek-view/360-camera-metadata/issues).
+If you have a 360 camera and want to support our work, [please share samples from your camera with us (and the settings used) by raising a new issue here with a link to the photo or video file](https://github.com/trek-view/360-camera-metadata/issues).